tendermint/tendermint/spec/core/encoding.md

 ## Hashing

 Tendermint uses `SHA256` as its hash function.
-Objects are always Amino encoded before being hashed.
+Objects are always serialized before being hashed.
 So `SHA256(obj)` is short for `SHA256(ProtoEncoding(obj))`.

 ## Public Key Cryptography